 - (a) The hearing shall be conducted as soon as possible after the receipt of the protest. - (b) The Grievant(s) is entitled to be present at the hearing and to call witnesses and present evidence.
 Persons not directly involved with the protest will be excluded from the hearing. - (c) The Jury Chairman will preside over the meetings of the Contest Jury.
 The Chairman will question each juror about his or her impartiality prior to the hearing and will replace any juror who has a conflict of interest.
-At least three (3) members of the Jury must be present to hear protests. - (d) Should the protest involve one or more judge's figure grade(s) on the Form A Scoresheet and the protest is upheld, the Jury may act in only one of two ways: - (1) A numeric grade (0.0 to 10.0) may be changed to an HZ. - (2) A HZ may be changed to a "C" (Conference Average).
-Note: If the protest is at the U.S. National Championships and the ACRO scoring system is in use, an "A" mark will be used in place of the "C". - A numeric grade (0.0 to 10.0) may never be changed to a different numeric grade, nor may an HZ be changed to a numeric grade. - (e) The Grievant shall be notified in writing of the Contest Jury's decision as soon as possible.
+At least three (3) members of the Jury must be present to hear protests. - (d) Should the protest involve one or more judge's figure grade(s) on the Form A Scoresheet and the protest is upheld, the Jury may take one of three actions: - (1) A numeric grade (0.0 to 10.0) may be changed to an HZ. - (2) An HZ may be changed to a "C" (Conference Average).

+Note: If the protest is at the U.S. National Championships with the ACRO scoring system in use, see the IAC P&P Sections 503.4.6.2 and 503.4.6.3 for the proper handling of confirmed and unconfirmed HZ marks.